Salt Lake City

 Brigham Young Historic Park

-Recently developed at the corner of State Street and Second Ave.
-The creek flowing from City Creek Canyon, piped underground for years, has been brought above ground again, and runs the large water wheel which is the centerpiece of the park.
+Developed at the corner of State Street and Second Ave, the creek flowing from City Creek Canyon, piped underground for years, has been brought above ground again, and runs the large water wheel which is the centerpiece of the park.
 Statues add additional charm, and free concerts are performed Tuesday and Friday evenings during June, July and August.

 The Church Office Building